International migration

 All international health professionals wishing to practice in Australia must have an approved visa that identifies work rights.

-For information about living and working in Australia, visit the Department of Home Affairs website.
+For information about living and working in Australia, go to the Department of Home Affairs website.

 The visa you are eligible for will depend on your clinical role and whether you are seeking sponsorship, nomination or applying through the established Australian Government pathway relevant to your profession.